Understanding Retrieval Augmentation for Long-Form Question Answering

 \section{Study Setting}

-We plan a controlled study on how retrieval augmentation impacts long-form answer generation for LMs, observing {surface features and attribution} while varying evidence document sets and LMs.
+We conduct a controlled study on how retrieval augmentation impacts long-form answer generation for LMs, observing {surface features and attribution} while varying evidence document sets and LMs.
 In this section, we describe our experimental setting. \paragraph{Dataset} We source questions from ELI5 dataset~\citep{fan2019eli5}, which contains questions from the Reddit forum “Explain Like I’m Five”.
-We use the entire test set released by WebGPT~\citep{nakano2021webgpt} (271 questions) for automatic evaluation (Section~\ref{sec:eval},~\ref{subsec:apply}), and randomly sample 100 questions to collect manual attribution annotations (Section~\ref{sec:collection}). \paragraph{Knowledge Source: Evidence Documents} For each question, we compile four evidence document sets to examine how models use documents of varying degrees of relevance.
-Each document set $D$ contains roughly 3-4 document snippets \{$d_1,d_2,...,d_M$\}, each snippet containing roughly 100 words.
+We use the entire test set released by WebGPT~\citep{nakano2021webgpt} (271 questions) for automatic evaluation (Sec.~\ref{sec:eval} and Sec. ~\ref{subsec:apply}), and randomly sample 100 questions to collect manual attribution annotations (Sec.~\ref{sec:collection}). \paragraph{Knowledge Source: Evidence Documents} For each question, we compile four sets of evidence documents to examine how models use documents of varying degrees of relevance.
+Each document set $D$ contains 3-4 document snippets, each containing roughly 100 words.
 The statistics on each set can be found in Appendix~\ref{appendix:docs}.
-We describe each document set below: \begin{itemize}[noitemsep,leftmargin=10px] \item \textbf{Human Demonstration} Trained annotators from prior study~\citep{nakano2021webgpt} used a commercial search engine (Bing) to gather evidence documents to answer questions.
+We detail each document set below: \begin{itemize}[noitemsep,leftmargin=10px] \item \textbf{Human Demonstration} Annotators from prior study~\citep{nakano2021webgpt} used a commercial search engine (Bing) to gather documents to answer questions.
 We include these as ``gold" documents that are considered relevant for answering questions by humans.

 \item \textbf{WebGPT Retriever} We consider documents retrieved by the WebGPT (175B)~\citep{nakano2021webgpt} model.
 Their study found using these documents results in high-quality answer generation.